OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

     mux.01.verbose=false
     mux.01.reset.interval=60000
     ```
     > The optional `reset.interval` is in milliseconds.
-It closes and re-opens the Serial port as mentionned.
+It closes and re-opens the Serial port as mentioned.
     > It happens to be useful on some devices...
+---
+> _**Note**_: Reading the serial ports relies on the `librxtx-java` library.
+I came across
+> several wierd behaviors, like when reading `/dev/ttyUSB0` with a baud rate of `38400`... without being able to find the root cause of the problem,
+> or being able to reproduce it on another machine.
+> A solution would be to map the port using a command like `stty -F /dev/ttyUSB0 raw 38400 cs8 clocal`,
+> and then read the port using a `file` channel, defined like
+> ```yaml
+> - type: file
+>   filename: /dev/ttyUSB0
+>   verbose: false
+> ```
+> This turned out to fix the problem.

 - `tcp`
     - TCP input
     ```properties